Disjoint induced subgraphs of the same order and size: Acknowledgements

-The first author was partially supported by NSF grant DMS-1301614 and EU MULTIPLEX grant 317532.
-The majority of this research was carried out while the authors were visitors at Microsoft Research, Redmond; the authors are grateful to MSR, Redmond for their hospitality.
+The majority of the research in this paper was carried out while the authors were visitors at Microsoft Research, Redmond.
+We are grateful to Yuval Peres and the other members of the Theory Group at Microsoft Research for their hospitality.